 Once you have residency, the municipality will give you a document that states you are a resident, and they will specify it is for the “ASL” (azienda sanitaria locale).
 When you get that official document, you then have to search for the ASL of your town.
 There may not be one directly in your town, but rather a local one that covers a few towns.

 Each comune is designated to a specific ASL they report to, you cannot just choose the one closest to you.
 Usually, you can bring the document to them and get it settled in one day.
 But as we live in “unprecedented” times, check to see if you need an appointment first.
 When you arrive at the door just say “devo scegliere un nuovo medico di base” and they will direct you to the correct office.

 They will ask you for these documents:

-permesso di soggiorno or carta d’identita
+- permesso di soggiorno or carta d’identita

-You may or may not have to pay for insurance, depends on your permesso situation.
+You may or may not have to pay for insurance, depending on your permesso situation.
 For instance, as a student, I had to pay € 149.77 for one calendar year.
 This meant from January to December, and it renews every January so you will have to possibly repay.
 When I got my “lavoro autonomo” (freelance permit of stay) I started paying through taxes rather than directly at the ASL office.
-If you do, they will ask you to go pay at the post office, then return.
-You have to get the specific bill documents from them and make sure you pay the right amount of time, based on your permesso.
+If you do need to pay they will ask you to go pay at the post office, then return.
+You have to get the specific bill documents from the post office and make sure you pay the right amount of time, based on your permesso.